 ‘Dancin’ in Circles’ has a non-Gaga vibe about it where it doesn’t sound like Lady Gaga at all and has you wondering if a Gwen Stefani song accidentally got put onto the Gaga album.
 It has a reggae ode to she-bopping but still has you bopping along and grows more on you as listen.

-‘Million Reasons’ and ‘Sinner’s Prayer’ have that ’70s folk edge, with slight gospel twinges to them.
-Perfection.
+‘Million Reasons’ and ‘Sinner’s Prayer’ have that ’70s folk edge, with slight gospel twinges to them, and Gaga’s vocals and delivery of the songs are just perfection.

 Artists are exactly like us normal mere mortals, they too grow as they age.
 In the past the secret to Gaga’s success had been her outlandish costumes and performances, the cult of her personality but now, Gaga doesn’t want to just be known or remembered for her outlandish costumes personas of the past; there is more to Gaga than just that meat dress or the egg capsule – there is her undeniable talent, that has yet to be taken as seriously and this is the album where she reveals her heart and cuts open her soul.
 It just can’t be about an album of club bangers or pleasing the fans anymore, its about the grow, the artistic integrity and the vitality.